 In Fenton’s recently submitted plans, a concierge desk sits adjacent to a central green space and the movie theater, prime location.
 Nick describes concierge service as manned by hospitality-trained people.

-Updated Dec.
-11: Besides the expected movie theater (now announced as CineBistro, a dinner and a movie upscale concept that’s also at Cary’s Waverly Place), a few more local chains and national retailers will be in the first phase of the development.
+Besides the expected movie theater (previously CineBistro, now Paragon Theaters), a few more local chains and national retailers will be in the first phase of the development.
+(Paragraph updated March 8, 2021)

 Raleigh-native business Bailey’s Fine Jewelry will open its fifth store in Fenton, according to a new release, and a large Free People and Sephora will also come to Fenton.